Gaussian measures on the of space of Riemannian metrics: Gaussian measures on the space of metrics

-Here the parameter $s$ in $\beta_k=\lambda_k^{-s}$ determines the a.s.~Sobolev regularity of the random metric $g$ via Propositions \ref{prop:morgan} and \ref{diagonal:smooth}.
+\begin{remark} When taking $\beta_j = \lambda_j^{-s}$, the parameter $s$ determines the a.s.~Sobolev regularity of the random metric $g$ via Propositions \ref{prop:morgan} and \ref{diagonal:smooth}.
 If the metric $g^0$ is real-analytic, then letting $\beta_k=e^{-t\lambda_k}$ makes the random metric $g$ real-analytic as well, with the parameter $t$ related to the a.s.~radius of analyticity (the exponent in rate of decay of Fourier coefficients). \end{remark}

 \begin{remark} A similar construction applies to the space of \emph{all} Riemannian metrics on $M$ (without necessarily fixing the volume form).
 We now work in the symmetric space $\GL(T_x M)/\gO(g^0_x)$.
 The only change is that in Equation \eqref{rand:radial} one lets $A_j$ be standard vector-valued Gaussians without the projection.